Staff Members

 Title IV is intended to provide all students with access to a well-rounded education, improve school conditions for student learning, and promote the effective use of technology in supporting academic achievement and digital literacy of all students.
 Examples of expenses include a portion of the nurse leader salary and benefits, online professional development training modules, and online learning platforms for students.

 VSAC GEAR UP is a program that works to increase high school graduation and postsecondary enrollment rates.
-Examples of FY23 costs include testing fees (SAT/AP), college visits, and job fairs.
+Examples of FY24 costs include testing fees (SAT/AP), college visits, job fairs, and student community building activities.

 COVID-19 Federal Emergency Funds Dashboard